 Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 5.1 Landlords must respond to the complaint within 10 working days of the complaint being logged.
 Exceptionally, landlords may provide an explanation to the resident containing a clear timeframe for when the response will be received.
 This should not exceed a further 10 days without good reason.
 Yes Note: The Council policy is for ALL complaints for ALL service areas not just Landlord-related services.
 The Council's policy states "The following are guidelines which we will follow although some complaints may be resolved sooner than this and others that are more complex may take longer".
-Stage 1 complaints within 10 working days.
-(Extended to 20 working days in complex cases eg adult or children social care cases).
-When a complaint is going to take longer than 10 days, the resident is provided with an explanation for the delays and given an amended timeframe.
+Stage 1 - 10 working days Exceptionally, the Council may extend the timescales to respond by a further 10 working days and will provide an explanation to the resident for the reasons for the extension and a clear timeframe for when the response will be received.
+This is particularly relevant to complex cases such as in adult or children social care cases) Stage 2 - 20 working days and will provide an explanation to the resident for the reasons for the extension and a clear timeframe for when the response will be received.
+(Extended to 65 working days and will provide an explanation to the resident for the reasons for the extension and a clear timeframe for when the response will be received.
+(Extended to 65 working days in complex adult or children social care cases) If an extension beyond the above timeframes is required to enable the Council to respond to the complaint fully, this will be agreed by both parties.
+Where agreement cannot be reached, details of the relevant Ombudsman will be provided to the resident so they can challenge the landlord's plan for responding.
 Template for extension: Dear [\$RECEIVER_FULL_NAME\$] [\$CASE_REFERENCE\$] Following my discussion with you on INSERT DATE HERE I am extending your complaint response date to [\$DUE_DATE\$].
-This is to ensure that we are able to gather and consider all the information before we make a final decision on your complaint.
-Stage 1 Performance for Housing services 2021/22 10 w/d 20 w/d Property Mgt 53% 78% Housing Mgt 24% 47% The pandemic continued to impact on service provision in 2021/22 and effective complaint handling.
-In January, a new case management system was introduced which allows for better logging and monitoring of complaints and performance in responding has improved.
-5.5 A complaint response must be sent to the resident when the answer to the complaint is known, not when the outstanding actions required to address the issue, are completed.
-Outstanding actions must still be tracked and actioned expeditiously with regular updates provided to the resident.
-Yes The case management system has two options to close a case "response sent with outstanding actions" & "response sent no outstanding actions".
-Any outstanding actions are logged with due dates and monitored until complete.
+This is to ensure that we can gather and consider all the information before we make a final decision on your complaint. complaints and performance in responding has improved.

+5.5 resident when the a known, not when required to address th Outstanding actions se must be sent to the nswer to the complaint is the outstanding actions ne issue, are completed. must still be tracked and ly with regular updates nt.
+The case management system has two options to close a case "response sent with outstanding actions" & "response sent no outstanding actions".
+Any outstanding actions are logged with due dates and monitored until complete. -- --- -- ---